Graffioh/graffioh/portfolio/blog/2024/04-20-In-the-making-of-my-first-webshite.md

 After creating acceptable screen prototypes, everything was transposed to the Next.js frontend.
 Approximately a month and a half was spent on creating the frontend, learning React/Next.js, website best practices and completing other exams, after which the frontend was ready.

-Of course, the  as a platform was chosen also because it's portable; the browser can be accessed everywhere.
+Of course, the website was chosen also because it's portable; the browser can be accessed everywhere.
 For a good website, there needs to be a mobile-optimized version as well, and thanks to TailwindCSS, it wasn't a big problem.

 Now it's time for the backend!